-

 Every method for cannabis consumption has its own pros and cons.
 While it can be tempting to stick with the same approach every day, think about how each method could affect you – including how long it takes to feel the effects and how long those effects will last.

-Smoke: This timeless method allows consumers to feel the effects near instantly.
+Smoke: This timeless method allows consumers to feel the effects nearly instantly.
 While THC levels have increased over the years, smoking is still considered a less intense high than most options below.

-Edibles: Passing through the digestive system, edibles can take up to two hours to feel the full effects.
+Edibles: Edibles pass through the digestive system, and it can take up to two hours to feel the full effects.
 This digestive tract journey will also likely increase and prolong the impact of the high for most consumers.

 2. Avoid using wraps or papers